pmmp/doc.pmmp.io/source/configuration.rst

     # Main configuration file for PocketMine-MP
     # These settings are the ones that cannot be included in server.properties
     # Some of these settings are safe, others can break your server if modified incorrectly
-    # New settings/defaults won't appear automatically on this file when upgrading.
+    # New settings/defaults won't appear automatically in this file when upgrading.

     settings:
-     #Three-letter language code for server-side localization
-     #Check your language code on https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes
-     language: "eng"
      #Whether to send all strings translated to server locale or let the device handle them
      force-language: false
      shutdown-message: "Server closed"